 If you've been exposed to someone who tested positive

 - Wear a mask around others, regardless of your vaccination status.

 - If symptoms appear, get a test as soon as possible.
-If you are symptom-free, take a test after five full days (the date of your exposure is considered day zero).
+If you are symptom-free, take a test after five full days.

 - The Food and Drug Administration recommends that people with a known exposure who test negative take a second test 48 hours later.
-If negative again, test a third time after another 48 hours.
-(The FDA does not offer guidance about whether to repeat tests if you don't have a known exposure, but the CDC notes that multiple negative tests can increase confidence in the result.)
+(Even if you don't have a known exposure, the CDC notes that multiple negative tests can increase confidence in the result.)

 - If you previously tested positive for Covid within 30 days or less of your exposure, you do not need to test unless you develop symptoms.

 - Those who tested positive between 31 and 90 days before their exposure should take a rapid test — not a PCR test — regardless of whether they have symptoms.
 (PCR tests may stay positive for up to 90 days.)

 - Isolate until you're able to get tested.
 If the test is negative, you can end your isolation, though the FDA recommends taking a second test 48 hours after the first.
 The CDC's isolation and exposure calculator can help you decide what action is appropriate.

 - Isolate for at least five days after your positive test.
 Further details about when to leave isolation can be found below.